-Approved MPS providers receive Australian Government funding for the aged care part of their service.
-You can also ask people receiving care to help with the costs by paying fees and charges.
+As a provider, you can also ask people accessing care to help with the costs by paying fees and charges.

 As an MPS provider, you may charge: